faraazahmad/trains/README.md

 # Trains

-Intelligent autocomplete about your rails app that is context aware.
-Built using static analysis.
+Extract information about your Rails app using static analysis.

 (WIP)